projectara/greybus-spec/source/module_info.rst

   header or descriptor shall be ignored when read, and zero-filled when written.
-* All major structures (like the Manifest header) and interface protocols (like that between the AP and SVC) shall be versioned, to allow future extensions (or fixes) to be added and recognized.
+* All major structures (like the Manifest header) and interface protocols (like that between the AP Module and SVC) shall be versioned, to allow future extensions (or fixes) to be added and recognized.

 Manifest
 --------

 The Manifest is a contiguous block of data that includes a Manifest Header and a set of Descriptors.
 When read, a Manifest is transferred in its entirety.
-This allows the module to be described to the AP all at once, alleviating the need for multiple communication messages during the enumeration phase of the module.
+This allows the module to be described to the AP Module all at once, alleviating the need for multiple communication messages during the enumeration phase of the module.

 Manifest Header
 ^^^^^^^^^^^^^^^